close icon

 Often overlooked in the design process, these critical touchpoints serve as the users’ gateways into your application.
 They should be as compelling, user-friendly, and beautiful as the rest of your application.
 Just as the landing page captures the user's attention, the login and signup pages are where you can truly start to engage users, encouraging them to join your application.

-In this article, we'll explore how to build custom login experiences in a way that aligns seamlessly with your branding and design and provides a superior user experience.
-Because every aspect of your application, including the login and signup pages, should be nothing short of beautiful.
+In this article, we'll explore how Auth0 makes it easy to build login and signup experiences that not only align seamlessly with your branding but also provide a superior user experience.
+A poorly designed login page can lead to user frustration and higher abandonment rates, whereas a well-designed one establishes trust and encourages engagement.
+Because every aspect of your application, even the seemingly mundane, should be nothing short of beautiful.

 The Importance of the Login Page Design